-The Third Chapter Project is a mission-driven, non-profit initiative formed to facilitate access to leading scholarly content in the social sciences and humanities among under-served academic institutions in Africa, Latin America and Eastern Europe.
-As a result of our extensive experience in global distribution of content curated by the member societies of the American Council of Learned Societies, Third Chapter will capitalize on our success in library sales, digital content distribution and access to superior content (academic books and monographs) for the benefit of students who otherwise would not have access to these materials.
+The Third Chapter Project is a mission-driven, non-profit initiative formed to facilitate access to leading scholarly content in the social sciences and humanities among under-served academic institutions across the globe, initially focusing in Africa.
+As a result of our extensive experience in global distribution of content curated by the member societies of the American Council of Learned Societies, Third Chapter will capitalize on our team’s success in library sales, digital content distribution and access to high quality content (academic books and monographs) for the benefit of students who otherwise would not have access to these materials.

 CATHERINE “Lee” Walton

 Lee has over twenty years’ experience as a business development executive in sales, merchandising, and marketing.
 She most recently directed subscription sales and subscriber outreach for ACLS Humanities E-Book.
 Lee grew the HEB subscriber base by 30% in an extremely difficult library market.

 Her career also includes management positions at the Dictograph Marketing Company and the Sweet P Corporation.
 She studied Applied Behavioral Science at National Louis University in Chicago and has conducted numerous research projects in conjunction with societies and other nonprofits.
 She is currently the chair of the NFAIS/NISO Humanities Round Table.